 ● Educational institutions that offer teaching solely in a language other than Czech will be private, and hence charge fees.
 This also holds true for degree programmes at universities that are taught in English.

 Brno has a reasonable number of non-Czech facilities catering to young kids in the pre-school age group.
 In most cases, the language employed is English.
 One pre-school education centre offers a bilingual environment (Spanish and French), while another has an English and Czech combination.
 All of these charge fees.
+There is a number of private kindergartens offering various programs some of which are also in English.
+Brno also has an English ISB kindergarten.

 At the primary education level the options for those of you seeking a non-Czech education for your children are more limited.
-The only school that has English as its sole teaching language is the International School of Brno.
-A number of other schools where Czech is the medium of teaching offer enriched teaching of the English language; in some cases they also offer a few classes in English (at upper levels) or extra-curricular activities in English.
+The only primary school that has English as its sole teaching language is the International School of Brno and A number of other schools where Czech is the medium of teaching offer enriched teaching of the English language; in some cases they also offer a few classes in English (at upper levels) or extra-curricular activities in English.

 Most schools where the teaching is in Czech will welcome non-Czech-speaking children and do their best to integrate them into the classroom teaching process.
 There is one school, however, that is more professionally geared to working with children of non-Czech background.
 This is the primary school at Staňkova 14 in Brno-Ponava (near the Lužánky park), which has special Czech language for foreigners classes and includes intercultural programmes in the curriculum.
 It also offers individual consultations with parents as a means of overcoming potential problems and cultural misunderstandings.